kids encyclopedia robot

 Debra Lynelle Fischer (née Strobel; born March 1, 1951) is an American politician and former educator serving as the senior United States senator from Nebraska, a seat she has held since 2013.
 A member of the Republican Party, Fischer is the third woman to represent Nebraska in the U.S. Senate (after Eva Bowring and Hazel Abel) and the first to be reelected.

 From 1990 to 2004, Fischer served on the Valentine Rural High School Board of Education.
 In 2004, she was elected to the Nebraska Legislature, representing the 43rd district for two terms.
-Fischer ran for the U.S. Senate in 2012 and was initially seen as a long-shot candidate, but pulled off an unexpected victory against state attorney general Jon Bruning in the Republican primary; in the general election, she defeated former Democratic U.S. Senator Bob Kerrey and was the only Republican to flip a Senate seat in the 2012 elections.
-In 2015, she became the state's senior U.S. senator after Mike Johanns retired.
+Fischer ran for the U.S. Senate in 2012 and was initially seen as a long-shot candidate, but pulled off an unexpected victory against state attorney general Jon Bruning in the Republican primary; in the general election, she defeated former Democratic U.S. Senator Bob Kerrey.
+In 2015, she became Nebraska's senior U.S. senator after Mike Johanns retired. .....
+She condemned Donald Trump supporters for storming the U.S. Capitol in 2021 and voted to certify the results of the 2020 election.

 Early life, education, and career

-In 1972, Strobel married Bruce Fischer, from Valentine, whom she met at the University of Nebraska–Lincoln.
+In 1972, Strobel married Bruce Fischer, from Valentine, Nebraska; she had met him at the University of Nebraska–Lincoln.
 She and her husband raised three sons on the Fischer family cattle ranch south of Valentine.
 In 1987, she returned to the university and completed her B.S. degree in education.

 School board (1990–2004)